Adarsh-Liju/portfolio/content/cuda.md

 +++
 title = 'Cuda'
 date = 2025-03-01T17:07:53Z
-draft = true
+draft = false
 +++

-# CPU vs GPU: The Iron Man and Hulk Analogy
+## CPU vs GPU: The Iron Man and Hulk Analogy

 In this presentation, we’ll compare **CPU** and **GPU** using **Iron Man** and **Hulk** as analogies.